williamkray/resume/resume.md

 **Lead DevOps Architect | CorpInfo (Onica) | May 2017 – Present | Irvine, CA**

   * Actively engineer across multiple teams, establishing and ensuring architectural direction by example.
+  * Design systems, architectural environments, integration and deployment pipelines, and define process to streamline and accelerate development and ensure alignment with best practices.
   * Interact with clients to set expectations for technical delivery.
-  * Mentor other engineers within my team, supporting hiring efforts and performance reviews.
+  * Mentor other engineers and architects within my team, supporting hiring efforts and performance reviews.
   * Participate in the research and development of proofs of concept for both internal and external, client-facing initiatives.
   * Engage with customers, including hands on collaboration with client Engineering teams and Architectural reviews, acting as the Cloud Services, DevOps and Technology evangelist.
   * Plan against delivery risks and potential issues to mitigate with forward planning.
 And of course, automate all the things.